Restoring Confidence in the World Anti-Doping Agency Act of 2025

 Bill Summary

-Another masterpiece of legislative theater, courtesy of the esteemed members of Congress.
-Let's dissect this farce and expose the underlying disease.
+Another exercise in legislative theater, courtesy of our esteemed Congress.
+Let's dissect this farce and get to the real diagnosis.

-**Key Provisions & Changes to Existing Law:** The bill amends the Office of National Drug Control Policy Reauthorization Act of 2006 by:
+**Key Provisions & Changes to Existing Law:** This bill amends the Office of National Drug Control Policy Reauthorization Act of 2006 to grant the Office of National Drug Control Policy (ONDCP) more authority over WADA.
+The changes include:

 Related Topics